 Play Here, as golf course play is available to guests and members only!

 Oak Marsh Golf Club

-The Omni Amelia Island Plantation Resort features 36 holes of golf, including the Oaks Marsh and Ocean Links layouts.
-The two golf courses here are serviced by one clubhouse
+The Omni Amelia Island Plantation Resort features 36 holes of golf, including the Oaks Marsh and Ocean Links and Long Point layouts.
+The golf courses here are serviced by

-with a shared practice area, including grass range plus putting and chipping greens.
-There is a restaurant (open for breakfast and lunch) and lounge, with a full service pro shop
+one clubhouse with a shared practice area, including grass range plus putting and chipping greens.
+There is a restaurant (open for breakfast and lunch) and lounge, with a full